Same Reality, Different Perspective

 May this not be true of you.

 Last weekend, I went to a women's conference at the church I attend in Alabama.
-I was amazed—well, not really, because this is how God often works and the Spirit moves—when some of the Scriptures referenced and statements made were the very things God has been recently addressing in my quiet times, as though the speaker had been made privy to my journal (and even made privy to parts of this blog, already previously written) and what God's been honing in on in my private sessions with Him.
+I was amazed—well, not really, because this is how God often works and the Spirit moves—when some of the scriptures referenced and statements made were the very things God has been recently addressing in my quiet times, as though the speaker had been made privy to my journal and my Bible and all that God's holy highlighter has been pointing out in my private sessions with Him.
+Even made privy to parts of this blog, already previously written.

 One subject addressed was this very topic of perspective.
-The speaker's message centered around this same passage in Numbers 13, and she delivered a most anointed word about the false scripts of defeat that we write, instead of constructing narratives of victory from the perspective of Scripture's truth.
+The speaker's message centered around this same passage in Numbers 13, and she delivered a most anointed word about the false scripts of defeat and discouragement that we write, instead of constructing narratives of victory, via the panorama of Scripture's truth.

 Ok, God, I thought as I sat there, I'm hearing you.
 Truly hearing you.
 Forgive my recent moments of unbelief.
 Forgive me for allowing a skewed, false perspective even a single dominating minute.
-Forgive me for giving the undesirable realities of my environment more attention in my mind than THE ABSOLUTE TRUTH of the words you've already declared over my circumstances.
-Forgive me for succumbing to a negative, complaining heart.
-Forgive me for allowing worry and woe to weaken worship.
+Forgive me for giving the undesirable realities of my environment more attention in my mind than the absolute Truth of the words you've already declared over my circumstances.
+Forgive me for succumbing to a negative, complaining, I-don't-deserve-this heart.
+Forgive me for allowing worry and "woe is me" to weaken my worship.
 Forgive me.
 Forgive me.
 Forgive me.

-In every season, throughout the sojourn that is my life, I have a choice.
+In every season and every day, throughout the sojourn that is my life, I have a choice.
 And so do you.
 Will I trust my Heavenly Father and believe every word of His declared Word, in spite of present-day encounters and long-enduring realities?
 Will I?
-Will your perspective remain grounded in Him and the true words He's declared over your life, through every season?
+Will your perspective remain grounded in Him and the true words He's declared over your life, through every season and every unchanging fact?
 Will it?
-Or will our narratives be scripted and skewed by what's understood with natural eyes?
+Or will our narratives be scripted and skewed by what's understood by a natural perspective and a wavering heart (and wavering emotions)?

-And, if God's sovereign will prescribes that you and I remain in "exactly the same place," in terms of less than desirable realities that remain unchanged, will we choose to "see it differently," having a perspective that's conquered by the unseen, not contaminated by the seen?
+And, if God's sovereign, permissible will prescribes that you and I remain in "exactly the same place," in terms of a less-than-desirable reality that remains unaltered, will we choose to "see it differently," having a perspective that's conquered by the unseen, not contaminated by the seen?

 Will we be like the Children of Israel?
-Will we doubt and fear?
-Will we grumble, disobey, complain?
+Will we doubt, will we fear?
+Will we internally rumble and grumble?
+Will we outwardly complain and disobey?
 Will we influence others to do the same?
-Or, will you and I be Hebrews 11 followers of the Most High, believing, trusting, obeying and worshiping, in spite of what is, trusting fully His declared words, come what may?
+Or, will you and I be Hebrews 11 followers of the Most High, believing, trusting, obeying, and worshiping, in spite of what is, living daily life by His declared words, come what may?

 It's always about faith.